 33: Sow panic with terror: Chain Reaction

-Terror strategies aim at raising havoc, making enemies fearful and provoking desperate overreactions -or surrenders without fighting-.
+Terror strategies aim at raising havoc, making enemies fearful, and provoking desperate overreactions -or surrender without fighting-.

 They serve well to smaller groups who can’t fight openly because of size disparity.

 Their goal is to spread fear with small acts of violence that reverberate through stories and media and command outsized attention compared to their real effect.

 Counterstrategies include keeping calm and rational and alienating the terror groups from the masses to deny any political base (Brigate Rosse in Italy).

 Stopping the terror from spreading is also important (UK managing V2 terror), and heavy military engagement from the stronger side is often a mistake (what happened to the US recently).

 Mongols and spreading stories of their horrors so enemies would give up without a fight.

 Robespierre and holding to power through an actually peaceful time thanks to the fear he instilled in enemies and people alike.

 Endless War Mindset

 Just as a warning: “The 33 Strategies of War“, like its cousin “The 48 Laws of Power“, sees war and competition everywhere.